StackVista/stackstate-docs/use/metrics/add-telemetry-to-element.md

 The unit used to measure a metric stream's data can be specified at the end of the metric stream name between parentheses.
 For example, a metric stream named `Kubernetes Memory Used (decmbytes)` would display a metric chart where the incoming data was formatted as MegBytes (MB).

 The sections below list all available units and the associated metric stream names that apply them.
-Based on the specified unit, standard conversions (up and/or down) will be applied.
+Based on the specified unit, standard conversions (up or down) will be applied.

 #### Miscellaneous